realnedsanders/Coordination-Trilemma/appendix-b.md

 **Intuition before formalism:** When enforcement becomes perfect through technology, who controls the technology?
 If humans control it, they corrupt.
 If AI controls itself, either it pursues its own goals (extinction/enslavement) or values are frozen forever (tyranny).
 There's no stable state that preserves human agency.

 **Why it matters:** Technological control is often proposed as the solution to corruption.
-This theorem proves it's not a solution—it's a different catastrophe.
+This theorem proves it leads to a different catastrophe rather than providing a solution.

 **Definition 2.1 (Technological Control State):**